praveek/launch.en/help/launch-reference/publishing/environments.md

 On the environment screen, you have a drop-down menu to select from the existing hosts on your property.

-When a build is created, Launch will deliver that build to whatever location you've specified with the assigned host.
+When a build is created, Platform Launch will deliver that build to whatever location you've specified with the assigned host.

 ### Archive {#archive}